-You don’t need to do this exercise with each user but with only the hottest users of your technology and those who are in the leadership role either in hierarchy or due to their influence.
+You don’t need to do this exercise with each user but with only the hottest users of your technology and those who are in the leadership role either in a hierarchy or due to their influence.
 You motivate them, and they carry forward your lessons to get the buy-in from others.

 Another important aspect of technology adoption is training.
 Standard training modules with some presentations and instructions to explain how things work may not be sufficient.
 Every employee would have a different way of learning.
 One person may easily experiment with interfaces to grasp a software, while another would be reluctant and need hands-on training.

 Training is a very important part of your plan.
 Do not rely on standard training procedures.
 Rather, make your employees use the software for some time when there would be experts to guide them.
 Here, they would only be learning and experimenting so that no matter what mistakes they make, they do not affect the existing systems.
-Only when they are confident enough you migrate and go live.
+Only when they are confident enough do you migrate and go live.

-The key is getting a buy-in from all the potential users even before you plan the adoption.
+The key is getting buy-in from all the potential users even before you plan the adoption.
 So include them in your planning stage and have the features selected, added, or implemented based on their needs.
 When they see that their difficulties are well understood and their voice is respected, the chances of getting their buy-in are very high.
-Higher the buy-in, smoother will be your technology adoption, and faster will your company be ready to implement the technology to achieve your desired business objectives.
+Higher the buy-in smoother will be your technology adoption, and faster will your company be ready to implement the technology to achieve your desired business objectives.